Project-RICA/RICA_Client/README.md

     - ^^|발
     => ^^|

-    - h++ps://h0st.address.컴
+    - h티티ps://h0st.address.컴

     - 안?녕?하?세?요?
+(The comment mosaiced by using special ascii code)
     ```
+    Trick engine, as its name implies, finds tricks so that prevent vicious users' bad comment.
+    That is, it's a kind of preprocessing engine using AI.
+This engine returns value to RICA Engine
+    RICA will save some comment that it cannot interpret to request analyze about new type of comment.
+    So other tricks not written in here will be updated later when RICA found it.

   - #### Functions
-    GoogleTranslation seems that they also using the pronunciation.\
+    GoogleTranslation seems that they also using the pronunciation when they translate sentences.\
     So they could answer correctly in some words.\
-    Also they have databases about newly coined words and slangs. (e.g. '멋졍' translated to 'cool')\
+    Also they have databases about newly coined words and slangs. (e.g. '멋졍' translated to 'cool', 'ㅇㅇ' to 'Yep')\
-    But it is the part of word too, it should handle by normal engine.\
+    But it is the part of word too, it should handle by RICA engine.\
     Now we can know what we need.
     ```
     - Pronunciation Converter
-    - Shape Converter (Pattern Type / AI Type)
+    - Shape Converter (Pattern / AI Analyzation)
+    - Keyboard language Converter (e.g. '안녕'->'dkssud' , 'Hello'->'ㅗ디ㅣㅐ')
     ```

 - ### Preprocessor